 A locally unknotted spatial embedding of a graph was introduced by K. Kobayashi.
-In [3], I got an idea from his concept and defined a collection of spanning surfaces of a spatial graph.
-A spatial embedding of graph G is said to be locally unknotted, if there is a set of cycles Γ of G which forms a basis for $H_1(G;\mathbb{Z})$ and the set of knots in the spatial embedding corresponding to Γ bounds a set of disks with disjoint interiors.
+In [3], we got an idea from his concept and defined a collection of spanning surfaces of a spatial graph.
 We considered a set of connected, compact and orientable surfaces with disjoint interiors bounded by knots in a spatial graph.
 If each surface has a distinct boundary, we say that the set is a collection of spanning surfaces.
 Especially if each surface is homeomorphic to a disk, the set is called a collection of spanning disks.
-T. Endo-T. Otsuki proved that any graph has a locally unknotted spatial embedding.
-However, in general, the rank of $H_1(G;\mathbb{Z})$ is not an upper bound of the number of spanning surfaces.
-Hence I gave the upper bound of the number of spanning surfaces and showed that this upper bound is the least upper bound by constructing a spatial embedding which realizes the upper bound with disks.

-In [2], we tried to extend the concept of boundary links to spatial graphs.
-We defined a boundary spatial embedding of a graph G as a spatial embedding of G with a collection of spanning surfaces which respects to the set of all knots in the embedding.
-From the result in [3], we have that not every graph has a boundary spatial embedding.
+We gave the upper bound of the number of spanning surfaces and showed that this upper bound is the least upper bound by constructing a spatial embedding which realizes the upper bound with disks.
+In [2], we defined a boundary spatial embedding of a graph G as a spatial embedding of G with a collection of spanning surfaces which respects to the set of all knots in the embedding.
+From the result in [3], we have that not every graph has a boundary spatial embeddings.
 Hence we gave a characterization of graphs which have boundary spatial embeddings.
 Then we classified boundary spatial embeddings of a graph completely up to self pass-equivalence and showed that any two boundary spatial embeddings of a graph are self sharp-equivalent.
 These are natural extensions of the results concerning boundary links given by L. Cervantes-R. A. Fenn and T. Shibuya.

-(3)An infinite sequence of non-conjugate braids whose closures result in the same knot
+(3) An infinite sequence of non-conjugate braids whose closures result in the same knot

-By the Classification Theorem of closed 3-braids given by J. S. Birman-W. W. Menasco, it is known that any link which is a closed n-braid (n = 1, 2 or 3) has at most three conjugacy classes of n-braid representatives in the n-braid group.
-However $n \ge 4$, the situation changes.
+By the Classification Theorem of closed 3-braids given by J. S. Birman-W. W. Menasco, it is known that any link which is a closed n-braid (n=1,2 or 3) has at most three conjugacy classes of n-braid representatives in the n-braid group.
 An infinite sequence of mutually non-conjugate 4-braids representing the unknot (resp.
-(2, p)-torus link) has been discovered.
-In [7], for any knot K (or a link satisfying certain conditions) represented as a closed n-braid $(n \ge 3)$, I gave an infinite sequence of mutually non-conjugate (n + 1)-braids representing K. Recently by using braid permutations, for an n-braid which satisfies certain conditions I gave an infinite sequence of mutually non-conjugate n-braids which has the same closure as the braid.
+(2,p)-torus link) has been discovered.
+In [5], for any knot K represented as a closed n-braid ( $n \ge 3$ ), we gave an infinite sequence of mutually non-conjugate (n+1)-braids representing K.